When is the 2016 Festival?

 Do I get to practice dragon boating before the Festival?

-Team Costs: The cost for an entire team to paddle in the festival is $1785 per boat.
-Each team gets a chance to paddle in at least two races and each team member will receive a souvenir T- shirt, hat, and medal.
+Registration Fee: The fee for a team to paddle in the festival is $1785 per boat.
+This registration fee includes a 75-minute practice session on Practice Weekend (July 16-17), at least two races on Festival Day, and 21 souvenir shirts, hats, and medals.
 Race fees are non-refundable.

 Race Fees: Race fees are not refundable

-Length of Races: Races will be shorter – just 200 meters – but there will be lots more of them!
-The shorter race course allows us to move the races closer to the shore, so spectators will be able to see much better (and teams will be close enough to hear you cheering them on).
-For a more detailed explanation of how the racing will work this year click here.
+Length of Races: Races will be short – just 200 meters – but there will be lots of them!
+The short race course allows us to keep the races close to the shore, so spectators will be able to see all the action (and teams will be close enough to hear you cheering them on).
+For a more detailed explanation of how the racing works click here.
 The race is fast and furious.
 It will last less than two minutes!

 Festival Day Activities: Other Activities on Festival Day will be loads of fun!
 There will be entertainment throughout the day, as well as a tent with children’s activities.
 Delicious food and treats will be available from local vendors.
-We’ll have a Silent Auction and a 50-50 Raffle.
+Don't miss our Pick-Your-Prize Raffle, along with the ever-popular 50-50 Raffle.
 Bring friends, family, and lawn chairs, and plan on a rousing day!
+Admission to the Park is free!

-Who Benefit's from the festival?
+Who benefits from the festival proceeds?
 One hundred percent of the donations made to the Lake Champlain Dragon Boat Festival will stay in our community and benefit local cancer survivor through two organizations: Dragonheart Vermont and Survivorship NOW.
 Dragonheart Vermont is a breast cancer survivor and supporter dragon boat organization that carries on year long programs to support and empower breast cancer survivors.
 Survivorship NOW offers wellness programs to support, educate, and invigorate cancer survivors in our community.

-Who can paddle?
-Anyone can paddle a dragon boat after a short lesson.
+Can anyone paddle a dragon boat?
+Almost anyone can paddle a dragon boat after a short lesson!
+Each team is provided a 75-minute lesson/practice session on Practice Weekend as part of the registration fee.
+To participate, paddlers must be at least 16-years-old, but there are no other restrictions.
 The sport calls to all ages, genders, and skill levels.
-It is not how strong or athletic you are, it is how well you can paddle in sync with your team members.
+Success is not dependent how strong or athletic you are.
+Success is determined by how well you can paddle in sync with your team members.

-How many paddlers are there in the boat?
-There are 20 paddlers in a dragon boat, plus a drummer.
+How many people are in a dragon boat?
+There are 20 paddlers plus a drummer in a dragon boat.
 Each boat also requires a steersperson who steers and coaches the boat.
-The steersperson is a professional provided to each team by the race committee.
+We provide a professional steersperson for each team.

-What are the requirments for forming a team?
-Each community team will consist of 20 paddlers and 1 drummer, plus up to 3 alternate paddlers.
+What are the requirements for forming a team?
+Each team consists of 20 paddlers and 1 drummer, plus up to 3 alternate paddlers.
 Most teams are a mix of men and women.
-All teams must have a minimum of eight (8) women paddlers.
+Most teams look to have a mix of 10 men and 10 women on the crew; and all team members must be at least 16 years of age.
+You may have more than 10 women, but in no case more than 10 men to mesh with gender equality rule that the sport of dragon boating has instituted.
 For more details go to our How To Register page.

-What is the minimum age?
+How old to I have to be to paddle in the races?
 All team members need to be at least sixteen (16) years of age to participate in the races.

-What do you need to bring?
-Please bring a water bottle and sun screen.
-Everything else you need – water to fill your bottle, paddle, life jackets, boats, and coach - is included in your race fees.
+What equipment will I need?
+Please bring a water bottle (we have a water truck) and sunscreen.
+Everything else you need – paddle, life jackets, boats, coach, even the water to fill that water bottle - is included in your race fees.
 And don't forget to bring a smile!

-I've never paddled before.
-How will I learn what to do?
-Your team race fee includes a 90-minute practice paddling lesson.
-We have set aside the weekend of July 20 - 21 for Practice Weekend, so mark your calendars.
+Do I get to practice dragon boating before the Festival?
+Your team race fee includes a 75-minute practice paddling lesson.
+We have set aside the weekend of July 16 - 17 for Practice Weekend, so mark your calendars.
 Team Captains will select a time for your practice session when they register.
-What a great team building experience it will be.
+This is a great team building experience!

 Are race fees tax deductible?
-Race fees for The Lake Champlain Dragon Boat Festival do not constitute a charitable contribution or donation for tax purposes, because you receive both goods (a team shirt, hat, medal) and services (participation in 2 or more races and a coached practice session) in exchange for those fees.
+Race fees for The Lake Champlain Dragon Boat Festival do not constitute a charitable contribution for tax purposes, because you receive both goods (a Festival hat, shirt and medal) and services (participation in 2 or more races and a coached practice session) in exchange for those fees.

 Are donations tax deductible?
-All donations above and beyond your race fee are tax-deductible to the fullest extent of the law and will be acknowledged with a receipt appropriate for tax purposes.
-If you donate online you will receive both a Thank You page and a Thank You email.
-Please save the email for your tax records.
+All donations are tax-deductible to the fullest extent of the law.
+(Please note that race fees are not considered donations.)
+Donations will be acknowledged with a receipt appropriate for tax purposes.
+Online donors will receive both a Thank You page and a Thank You email.
+Please save the email for your tax records; we do not send additional paper acknowledgements to online donors.